A Film Unfinished: Release

 It premiered at the 2010 Sundance Film Festival, where it won the "World Cinema Documentary Editing Award".
-At the Hot Docs festival in Toronto, the film won the Best International Feature award.
+At the Hot Docs festival in Toronto, the film won the Best International Feature Documentary award.
 The film was released theatrically in the US on 18 August 2010.

 The film's distributor, Oscilloscope, appealed to the MPAA over the film's R rating but was unsuccessful in reclassifying the film.
 Oscilloscope says that the R rating is inconsistent with cultural norms because the U.S. Holocaust Memorial Museum, which is visited by school children, has more graphic footage.

 Reception

 On Rotten Tomatoes the documentary has an approval rating of 97% based on reviews from 65 critics.
-The site's consensus states "A heartbreaking, haunting historical document, A Film Unfinished excavates particularly horrible chapter of Holocaust history, and in doing so, the film provides a glimpse into the Nazi propaganda machine."
+The site's consensus states "A heartbreaking, haunting historical document, A Film Unfinished excavates a particularly horrible chapter of Holocaust history, and in doing so, the film provides a glimpse into the Nazi propaganda machine."
 On Metacritic it has a score of 88% based on reviews from 19 critics, indicating "universal acclaim".